 Collection time

-You will be given an appointment of when you should collect your visa.
-The time I was given was 4pm.
+You will be given an appointment for when you should collect your visa.
+The time I was given was 4 pm.
 You cannot collect earlier than the appointment time.
 So, it is best to book a late flight out (if flying out the same day), or book for the next day.

 Cost

-Cost of visa varies depending on type of visa, but currency accepted is USD.
-Make sure that you have dollars for paying for your visa.
+Cost of visa varies depending on type of visa, but the currency accepted is USD.
+Make sure that you have dollars to pay for your visa.

 Photo Highlights – A selection of photos from my trip (click to view full size)